rlCodev/data-science-text-analytics/README.md

 ## 2. Project State

 ### Planning State
+One of our high level milestones for November could not be achivet yet.
+Find a detailed list of goals achived and not achived.
 #### Achived Goals
 - Basic project setup
 - Setup elastic search hosting on linux server